ACA and Employers: How Seasonal Workers Affect Your ALE Status

 A seasonal worker for this purpose is an employee who performs labor or services on a seasonal basis.
 For example, retail workers employed exclusively during holiday seasons are seasonal workers.

 The terms seasonal worker and seasonal employee are both used in the employer shared responsibility provisions, but in two different contexts.
 Only the term seasonal worker is relevant for determining whether an employer is an applicable large employer subject to the employer shared responsibility provisions.
 For this purpose, employers may apply a reasonable, good faith interpretation of the term seasonal worker.

 To learn more about this topic and about when the definition of a seasonal employee is applicable, see our Questions and Answers page.

 See the Determining if an Employer is an Applicable Large Employer page on IRS.gov/aca for details about counting full-time and full-time equivalent employees.

-Subscribe to IRS Tax Tips to receive easy-to-read tips from the IRS by e-mail.
+Subscribe to IRS Tax Tips to get easy-to-read tips by e-mail from the IRS.